 Drinking Water in China

-Hotel rooms often feature a water dispenser which delivers both cool and hot potable water.
-However, some hotels have no water dispenser but are instead equipped with a water heater or thermos.
-You can use the heater to boil water or use the water directly from the thermos.
-If the water in the thermos has run out, you can ask a waiter to refill it.
-In some cases, four- or five-star hotels may supply high-quality mineral water for free or for a minimal charge.
-The tap water in the hotels can be used to brush teeth.
+Some hotels are facilitated with a dispenser which delivers both cool and hot potable water, while some are equipped with a heater or thermos.
+You can use the heater to boil water or use the boiled water directly from the thermos free of charge.
+Besides, decent hotels may supply high-quality bottled mineral water for a minimal charge.

-In most Chinese restaurants, water is served for free before the meal, although some will offer tea or noodle soup instead.
-Always, the drink offered has been boiled, and you can drink it without worry.
-Most restaurants also have bottled water or other beverages on their menu.
-However, you must pay for them and the price is higher than that found at the supermarket.
-Note that some of the restaurants may sell cold drinks, but without ice.
+Water is served for free before the meal in most Chinese restaurants, and some even offer tea or soup instead.
+Always, the water offered has been boiled, and it is served hot or warm as Chinese people believed drinking cold water may not be good for health.
+Most restaurants have bottled water or other beverages on their menu.
+However, you must pay for them and the price is a little higher than that in the supermarkets.
+Note that some restaurants may sell cold drinks, but without ice.

-1. If you are using the drinking water contained in a large plastic barrel, it's recommended that you use it up within one week.
-Once the date range spans more than seven days, the water can cause a health risk as bacteria may become present, especially in summer.
+1. Bottled drink is mostly contained in plastic barrel.
+Once it is opened, it's recommended that you drink it up within one week.
+When the date range spans more than 7 days, the water can cause health problems as bacteria may become present, especially in summer.

-2. Take care when choosing bottled water in a market.
-Ensure the water is transparent, free of any form of deposits, and that the bottle is smooth and clear.
-Also check whether the seal is intact.
+2. When buying bottled water, make sure the water is transparent, free of any form of deposits, and the bottle is smooth and clear.
+Also check the date of production, shelf life, and whether the seal is intact.